MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-ready-to-go.md

 Join the conversation about Business Central for partners on Yammer: [aka.ms/BCYammer](https://aka.ms/bcyammer)

 **Business Central Office Hours Calls**
 Join the Business Central Office Hours to learn more and connect with the Business Central engineering team.
-Find the full list of office hours calls from December 2020 throughout May 2021 below.
+Find the full list of office hours calls from January 2021 throughout June 2021 below.
 Register for the live calls at [aka.ms/BCOfficeHours](https://aka.ms/BCOfficehours) and find on-demand recordings here: [aka.ms/BCOfficeHoursRecordings](https://aka.ms/BCOfficehoursRecordings).

 | Date      | Topic |
 |--------------|--------------|